Nyonya Chicken and Potato Stew (Ayam Pongteh)

 Recipe IndexRecipe

-Nyonya Chicken and Potato Stew, also known as Ayam Pongteh, is a delightful and comforting Malacca Nyonya dish.
-It's made with chicken, potatoes, taucheo, gula Melaka, and spices.
-This authentic Peranakan recipe has been passed down from generation to generation, bringing warmth and flavor to family tables for years.
+Nyonya Chicken and Potato Stew, or Ayam Pongteh, is a delicious dish from Malacca’s Nyonya cuisine.
+It’s made with chicken, potatoes, taucheo (fermented soybean paste), gula melaka (palm sugar), and spices.
+This authentic Peranakan recipe has been passed down through generations and is perfect for a hearty, flavorful meal!

 Delicious Nyonya Ayam Pongteh served in a bowl.